Malaysian Malayalees: Before 19th century

-19th & 20th century
+19th and 20th centuries

 Malayalees in Malaysia can be divided into three major groups based on their occupation.
 The majority of the Malayalees were Hindu labourers from Palakkad and Kannur, as the British Government decided to bring in labourers from the Madras Presidency.
 Back then, most of the towns in the Madras Presidency were well connected by roads, railways and ports, thus making it easy for labourers to travel.
 Before the independence of India, the Malabar region was a part of the Madras Presidency.

-Around the 1930s, many Malayalee labourers migrated to Malaya to work in estates through the Kangani system.
-Most of the labourers from Palakkad travelled in the Rajula Ship from Madras whereas labourers from the Malabar coastline travelled from the Cannanore Port.
+Around the 1930s, many Malayalee labourers migrated to Malaya to work in estates through the kangani system.
+Most of the labourers from Palakkad travelled on the Rajula Ship from Madras, and labourers from the Malabar coastline travelled from the Cannanore Port.
 The Straits Settlements, Port Swettenham and Port Dickson were the major ports where the Malayalees landed in Malaya.
 Estates around areas such as Padang Rengas, Sitiawan, Labu, Bahau and all over the west coast of Peninsular Malaysia had Malayalee labourers.

 Most of the educated Malayalees who came to Malaya were Hindus and Christians from Cochin and Travancore.
-As they were educated and could understand Tamil a little too, having them as clerks in the estates helped the communication barrier between the estate managers and the labourers.
+As they were educated and could understand a little Tamil, having them as clerks in the estates helped the communication barrier between the estate managers and the labourers.

-Besides, many Muslims from the Malabar region migrated to Malaya as merchants, businessmen, and traders.
+Many Muslims from the Malabar region migrated to Malaya as merchants, businessmen and traders.
 They were known for owning restaurants, grocery shops and medicine shops.
-It is believed that a large number of Malabari Muslims migrated to Penang and Malacca even before the British invaded Malaya.
-During the times of the British Malaya, the traders from Malabar travelled from ports in Cannanore and Calicut to Penang and Malacca.
+It is believed that a large number of Malabari Muslims had migrated to Penang and Malacca even before the British invaded Malaya.
+In British Malaya, the traders from Malabar travelled from ports in Cannanore and Calicut to Penang and Malacca.

 Language

 Malayalam dialects spoken in Malaysia

 Malayalees migrated from Travancore, Cochin and the Malabar regions to Malaya.
 A very small number of them were from districts such as Wayanad and Idukki.
 Thus, many dialects of Malayalam were spoken in Malaya initially.
 As many labourers were from Palakkad and Kannur, dialects from these areas were prominent among the Malayalee labourers.
-Besides, the Malayalam dialects spoken in Malappuram, Kozhikode, Kannur and Kasargod were spoken by the Malabari Muslims in Malaya.
-The Arabi Malayalam was used as a medium for religious classes among the Malabars.
-Whereas, the Malayali Christians in Malaya spoke dialects from Cochin.
-However, today those dialects are used only by a very small number of people because many of them tend to use the Standard Malayalam.
+The Malayalam dialects spoken in Malappuram, Kozhikode, Kannur and Kasargod were spoken by the Malabari Muslims in Malaya.
+The Arabi Malayalam was used as a medium for religious classes among the Malabars, and the Malayali Christians in Malaya spoke dialects from Cochin.
+However, today those dialects are used only by a very small number of people because many of them tend to use Standard Malayalam.